rich-iannone/pkgattrs/README.md

   - the cyclomatic complexity of the function (`cyclocomp`)
   - the name of the package repository, if it was obtained from one (`pkg_repo`)
-  - the name of the package path, if it a locally-available package (`pkg_path`)
+  - the name of the package path, if it was a locally-available package (`pkg_path`)
   - the number of package functions that are called in `fcn_name` (`n_pkg_fcns_called`)